Classic DP: 0-1 Knapsack Problem

 Algorithm Visualization

-With this, the knapsack problem is resolved.
-In my opinion, this is a relatively straightforward dynamic programming problem, as the derivation of the state transition is quite natural.
-Once you clearly define the dp
+That's it.
+The knapsack problem is solved.
+In my opinion, this is a relatively simple dynamic programming problem, because the state transition is natural.
+Once you understand the definition of the dp

 Related Problems